Catherine of Siena

 Grazio Cossoli (1597)

-dedicated to the fifth centenary of the birth of St. Pius V,
+This stamp, dedicated to the fifth centenary of the birth of St. Pius V, is

 inspired by the altarpiece by Grazio Cossoli (1597), which is placed in the Chapel of the Rosary, located in Santa Croce di Bosco Marengo, in the Province of Alessandria, Italy.
 The altarpiece, painted to commemorate